Elnooronline/laravel-settings/README.md

 Setting::lang('en')->has('name');
 // check the key exists by language, return boolean

+Setting::has('name:en');
+// check the key exists by language, return boolean

 Setting::forget('name');
 // delete the setting by key

 Setting::lang('en')->forget('name');
+// delete the setting by key and language

+Setting::forget('name:en');
 // delete the setting by key and language
 ```